Felix3qH4/Mobiliteit.lu-API-documentation/Departure_Board.md

 <br>
 <br>

+## catCode
+The 'catCode' allows identifying the type of vehicle that operates this line. <br>
+(From the file 'zugart') <br>
+Here a list of all known codes: <br>
+- 00 : ICE-Trains
+- 01 : Intercity- and Eurocitytrains
+- 02 : Interregio- and Fast trains
+- 03 : Regional and other trains
+- 04 : S-Bahn
+- 05 : Busses
+- 06 : Boats
+- 07 : Underground
+- 08 : Tram
+- 09 : Services requiring tel. registration for passengers
 ## key
 **There are keys missing/some keys are incorrect**<br>
 The key of a note is text and often an abbreviation. <br>